 Another way you can try to learn what might go wrong is to join forums that discuss your specific make and model.
 Consumer Reports also has a very detailed listing of most commonly-reported failures by year, make, and model, but it requires a subscription to access.
 CarComplaints.com offers similar data at no cost.

 Before you purchase a Powertrain Warranty extension, or any package that does not cover the majority of the vehicle, step back and ask yourself how you will feel if you buy this expensive policy and the first two things that fail are not included in the coverage you selected.

 Although we pointed readers to their manufacturer as a place to start when considering an extended warranty, most car companies won’t sell a policy once the vehicle is out of its new car limited warranty coverage period.
 So, third-party warranty companies are the only place to turn.

 There are third-party warranty companies that have earned a high BBB rating, and positive reviews from owners of the policies.
-Check out Car Talk’s 5 Best Extended Car Warranties for more details.
-Two companies we often point to as having high ratings are CARCHEX and Endurance.
+Check out Car Talk’s 7 Best Extended Car Warranties for more details.
+Three companies we often point to as having high ratings are CARCHEX, autopom! and Endurance.

 Call now 1-855-534-1173 or get an online quote

 The longest original factory vehicle warranties are offered by Genesis, Hyundai, Kia, and Mitsubishi.
 Each has a new car limited warranty period of 5-years / 60,000miles and the Powertrain Warranty extends for the first owner to 10-years / 100,000-miles.
 Jaguar also has a five-year, 60,000-mile comprehensive warranty period, but no added Powertrain coverage.

 Yes, in some areas, AAA does offer extended vehicle warranty policies.